 - The International Student and Study Abroad Centre (ISSAC) offers volunteer opportunities throughout the year where you can work in a cross-cultural setting, learn about, and make friends with, different people and cultures, and provide assistance to new international students.

 - The U of S offers students a variety of audition-only musical opportunities, such as the Greystone Singers, Music Theatre, the University Chorus, and the Wind Orchestra.

 - The University of Saskatchewan Students' Union offers students a variety of opportunities to get involved on campus, such as through the Help Centre, Pride Centre, Women's Centre, Food Centre, or Safewalk program.

 - The U of S is also home to a wide variety of groups, such as the Biology Club, Debate Society, and many more - if you're interested, get involved.
 You can also search for groups on PAWS.
 On the left hand side below where you access your email, you will find a link and icon for groups.

-- Become a notetaker for Disability Services for Students.
+- Become a notetaker for Access and Equity Services.
 The time commitment is very minimal considering it would be for the classes you already attend.

 - Enactus University of Saskatchewan engages students in specified programs that improve our community through entrepreneurial action.
 Enactus is an international organization with 51 teams in Canada and over 1000 teams across the globe.
 At the end of every academic year, Enactus brings its teams together for regional, national, and worldwide competitions to recognize the most effective teams and help each team learn and improve.
 If you want volunteer experience that will change you and your community for the better while becoming a part of a competitive team, Enactus University of Saskatchewan wants you.